vscosta/yap/docs/md/YAPProgramming.md

-# Developing Programs in YAP                 {#YAPProgramming}
+# Programming in YAP                 {#YAPProgramming}

-@defgroup YAPProgramming Developing Programs in YAP
+@defgroup YAPProgrammings Developing Programs in YAP
 @ingroup mainpage

 we present the main predicates and directives available to load